-Elena Vázquez is a Ph.D. candidate at the Stuckeman Center for Design Computation at Penn State University.
-Elena holds a Master of Architecture with an emphasis in Computational Design and a graduate degree in Additive Manufacturing, both from Penn State.
-Her research focuses on smart materials, material computation, and generative design.
+Elena Vázquez is a Ph.D. candidate in Architecture working at the Stuckeman Center for Design Computation - Penn State University.
+Elena holds a Master of Science in Architecture and a graduate degree in Additive Manufacturing, both from Penn State.
+Her research focuses on smart material systems and performance-based design.
 Her work has gained recognition in the form of awards and grants such as the AIA Upjohn Research Initiative Grant and the ARCC Research Incentive Award.

 Elena has extensively published in computer-aided architectural design proceedings, including eCAADe, Sigradi, Caadria, and CADFutures, and in peer-reviewed journals such as the International Journal of Architectural Computing, Architectural Science Review, and the Journal of Facade Design and Engineering.
 Elena is a 2016-2018 Fulbright scholar, a 2019-2020 Arts and Architecture Sustainability Teaching Fellow, and a 2020-2021 Waddell Biggart Graduate Fellow.